LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       a request for proof construction using an object's database and the databases of related entities.

+   message to self
+      A message sent to the object that received the original message under processing.
+Messages to self require dynamic binding as the value of self is only know at runtime.

    meta-interpreter
       A program capable of running other programs written in the same language.